erikgrinaker/python-chrono/doc/usage.rst

+.. _usage:

 Usage
 =====

 The main classes are :class:`chrono.Date`, :class:`chrono.Time`, and :class:`chrono.DateTime`, which handles dates, times, and date/times respectively.
-It also contains a range of support modules which provide the functionaliy that these classes build upon.
+A range of other classes are also available, which provide the functionaliy that these classes build upon.

-Currently, python-chrono is built for the ISO 8601 date standard, which is widely used internationally (especially in west-Europe and east-Asia), with the notable exception of the United States.
+Currently, python-chrono uses the ISO 8601 date standard, which is widely used internationally (especially in west-Europe and east-Asia), with the notable exception of the United States.
 As such, it only accepts dates in ISO format (for example, *yyyy-mm-dd*), and calendar-related functionality is based on the ISO calendar - more on this later.
 Support